Ralph Kilner Brown: Political career

 At Cambridge University he was the runner-up for the Presidency of the Cambridge Union and president of the University Liberal Club, 1931–2.
 He had become noticed already through his many impassioned speeches as a Young Liberal in opposition to appeasement.

 In 1939 he was adopted as Liberal prospective parliamentary candidate for the Stourbridge Division of Worcestershire in succession to his chambers boss Donald Finnemore, but had to wait until after the war ended in 1945 to fight an election.
 Despite starting in third place, he managed to increase the Liberal share of the vote;

 He was President of Birmingham Liberal Organisation, 1946–56.
 At the 1950 General Election, after boundary changes, Stourbridge was divided with part going into the new Oldbury and Halesowen seat.
-He fought this new seat for the Liberals.
-He finished third again.
+He fought this new seat for the Liberals, finishing third again:

-He was Chairman of the West Midlands Liberal Federation, 1950–56.
-He was a Member of the Liberal Party National Executive, 1950–56.
+He was chairman of the West Midlands Liberal Federation, 1950–56.
+He was a member of the Liberal Party National Executive, 1950–56.
 In 1959 he was Liberal candidate for the South Buckinghamshire Division.
-At the General Election he finished third.
+At the general election he finished third once more:

 He continued to play an active part within the Liberal Party at a national level, being a Member of Liberal Party Council.
-He fought South Buckinghamshire again at the following General Election in 1964 and pushed the Labour candidate into third place.
+He fought South Buckinghamshire again at the following general election in 1964 and this time pushed the Labour candidate into third place.
 However, this was his last parliamentary contest.

 In 1970 he declined an invitation to become a Liberal peer but accepted a knighthood.